MikhailovAlexander/adm_project/README.md

 Image 1.5.
 The activity diagram for the client registration

+The last activity diagram reflects the process of providing horse riding services itself.
+This process is started in case the previously described process is completed with the client enrolling for the horseback riding and receiving payment from the him/her.
+So, the client comes to the horseback riding lesson at the appointed time and Coach checks the client's condition - is it possible to admit the client to the riding lesson or not.
+If the client came to the lesson in an inappropriate state (alcohol intoxication, etc.), the horseback riding lesson is canceling, which leads to the completion of the process.
+Another case, if horseback riding is permissible, Coach conducts a safety briefing.
+The client, in turn, must sign in the technical safety logbooksign that the briefing has been listened to.
+Next, Coach hands out the necessary equipment to the Customer-workout and they start the horseback riding.
+At the end of the lesson, the client hands in the company-issued equipment to the Coach.

 ![Image 1.6.
 The activity diagram for the riding](diagrams/Horseback_riding.jpg)

 Image 1.6.
 The activity diagram for the riding